LuchaoQi/Machine-Learning/Machine Learning/PCA/PCA.md

 $$

-Compare form of eigen-decomposition vs. SVD, it's easy to find that $V$ contains eigenvectors and $\Sigma^2$ contains eigenvalues
+Compare forms of eigen-decomposition vs. SVD, it's easy to find that $V$ contains eigenvectors and $\Sigma^2$ contains eigenvalues